Crisis Management Team Roles and Responsibilities

 Performs Under Pressure

-A crisis situation will push everyone to their limits and someone who cannot perform under pressure will break and it will be a detriment to the team.
-Team members should be level-headed and able to remove their emotions from the situation so that they do not feel overwhelmed.
+A crisis situation will push everyone to their limits, and someone who cannot perform under pressure will break down, which will be detrimental to the team.
+Team members should be level-headed and able to set aside their emotions so they don’t feel overwhelmed.

 Strong Analytical Skills

 Because these are the people leading the initiative and solving the problem, it is essential that everyone has strong problem-solving and critical thinking skills.
-This will ensure that you come to the best conclusion in the most efficient way.
-All team members should be competent at analyzing and solving problems on the fly as they arise.
-You need each member to be able to solve a problem on their own so that they are not a drain on resources.
+This will ensure you reach the best conclusion as efficiently as possible.
+All team members should be competent at analyzing and solving problems as they arise.
+You need each member to be able to solve problems on their own, so they are not a drain on resources.

 Communicates Clearly and Efficiently

-Each team member will probably, at some point, be called on to address some audience and share information about the crisis situation.
-A team member that lacks good communication skills could be a detriment to the team’s mission.
-It is best that your leadership has the ability to communicate a strong message and that everyone on the team is clear as to what that message is.
+Each team member will likely be called on at some point to address an audience and share information about the crisis.
+A team member with poor communication skills could be detrimental to the team’s mission.
+It is best if your leadership communicates a strong message, and everyone on the team is clear on what it is.

 Has a Collaborative Mindset

-As a team, you all have strengths and weaknesses, and it is imperative that you all work together to come up with the best plan and solution.
+As a team, you each have strengths and weaknesses, and it is imperative that you work together to develop the best plan and solution.
 Any team member, regardless of their skills, will be working against the team if they cannot work with the team.
-In order to reach the best result, all team members must be working together to achieve the same goal.

 If you have questions about building a crisis management team, please contact Darren Richards at 813.228.0652 or via email at drichards@tuckerhall.com to learn how Tucker/Hall can assist you in navigating your crisis situation.